sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 ## Cleaning things up

 For convenience, let's pull our texture code into its own module.
-We'll first need to add the [anyhow](https://docs.rs/anyhow/) crate to our `Cargo.toml` file to simplify error handling;
+We'll add the [anyhow](https://docs.rs/anyhow/) crate to our `Cargo.toml` file to simplify error handling.
+We'll also add the [bytemuck](https://docs.rs/bytemuck) crate to help pass mesh data to wgpu.

 ```toml
 [dependencies]